 As the Design Operations Lead: People Development at Capital One, Courtney Allison Brown ensures the organization for design is well managed.
 While her day-to-day constantly changes, a common theme is making sure there’s a solid footing for design.
 That people have an understanding of what everyone is working on, communication is flowing and designers continue to grow, learn and take on new challenges.
 Courtney joins us to talk about her path from art school to Ops, and how creating art keeps her fresh and helps her to explore new opportunities and ways to connect.

-Super Early Bird pricing for Design Leadership Days ends April 30.
+Early bird pricing ends May 31.
 Register now and save.

 Carl: Welcome back to The Bureau Briefing.
 Today, we have with us the design operations lead as well as an artist and a connector.
 The design ops lead from Capital One, it is Courtney Allison Brown.
 How are you, Courtney?